 Adherence (compliance) is the degree to which a patient follows a treatment regimen.
-For drugs, adherence requires that the prescription is obtained promptly and the drug is taken as prescribed in terms of dose, dosing interval, duration of treatment, and any additional special instructions (eg, taking the drug without food).
+For drugs, adherence requires that the prescription be obtained promptly and the drug be taken as prescribed in terms of dose, dosing interval, duration of treatment, and any additional special instructions (eg, taking the drug without food).
 Patients should be told to alert their physician if they stop or alter the way they take a drug but they rarely do so.

 Only about half of patients who leave a physician’s office with a prescription take the drug as directed.
 The most common reasons for nonadherence are

 Many other reasons contribute to nonadherence (see Table: Causes of Nonadherence).

 Causes of Nonadherence

 Children are less likely than adults to adhere to a treatment regimen.
 Adherence is worst with chronic disorders requiring complex, long-term treatment (eg, juvenile diabetes, asthma).
 Parents may not clearly understand prescription instructions and, within 15 min, forget about half the information given by the physician.

 The elderly adhere to treatment regimens as well as other adults.
 However, factors that decrease adherence (eg, inadequate finances, use of multiple drugs or drugs that must be taken several times a day) are more common among the elderly (see Drug-Related Problems in the Elderly).
 Cognitive impairment may further decrease adherence.
 Sometimes a prescriber must be creative by picking a drug that is easier to use even though it may not be the first choice.
 For example, a clonidine patch applied weekly by a visiting nurse or family member may be tried for hypertension in patients who cannot adhere to a more preferable daily regimen of oral drugs.